Same Sex Family Law

 When you consider asking for maintenance, you must understand that of the three types of maintenance is different and different requirements or factors exist.
 To ensure you understand what type of maintenance is available to you, it is critical to meet with an attorney and discuss the facts of your case and how the law applies to the facts.

-At Kenworthy Law, our family law attorneys have experience handling a range of family matters involving same-sex couples.
-We understand how frustrating these cases can be and are here to help.
-If you are ready to move forward with your divorce or any other family law matter, reach out today for a consultation or give us a call at 317-298-2525.
+At Cindy L. Kenworthy, P.C., I am a family law attorney with experience handling a range of family matters involving same-sex couples.
+I understand how frustrating these cases can be and am here to help.
+If you are ready to move forward with your divorce or any other family law matter, reach out today for a consultation or give the firm a call at 317-516-0515.